fillefrans/pi/README.md

 ####Kudos
-Pi could not exist without Redis, an in-memory database with persistence to disk.
+Pi could not exist without Redis, in-memory database with persistence to disk.